 As an Amazon Associate, I earn from qualifying purchases.

 Save time and money by making Instant Pot Cauliflower part of your weekly dinner rotation.
-It’s so easy to whip up this tender steamed cauliflower for a fast and healthy side dish.
+It’s so easy to whip up this tender steamed cauliflower for a fast and tasty side dish.

 a white bowl of instant pot cauilflower topped with parsley